Baby Shower Etiquette

 Can I Throw My Own Baby Shower?

-While baby shower etiquette is becoming more relaxed over time, this is still a pretty firm point: If at all possible, don’t host your own shower, and don’t ask someone to throw the party for you.
+If at all possible, don’t plan your own baby shower, and don’t ask someone to host a baby shower for you.
+While baby shower etiquette is becoming more relaxed over time, this is still a pretty firm point.
 A close friend or family member should take on the responsibility of their own accord, and you’ll hear about it once they get a chance to start planning.

 If paying for the baby shower would be a problem, you could always set up a private online fund for the baby shower.
 That way, family, and friends could contribute money instead of helping to host.

 The mom-to-be is not expected to pay for the baby shower.

 Traditionally, baby showers were for women only.
 Things have changed a lot though and now co-ed baby showers are very common too.